Learning how to use cognitive defusion to reduce stress

-People who have anxiety are more likely to become fused with their thoughts emotions and experiences than people without anxiety.
+Understanding fusion helps us understand cognitive defusion.
+People who have anxiety are more likely to become fused with their thoughts, emotions, and experiences than people without fear.

-Cognitive defusion is a strategy I teach my clients that helps their anxiety.
-Below I will share some of the strategies of cognitive defusion.
+Cognitive defusion is a strategy I teach my clients to help with their anxiety.
+Below, I will share some of the ways to do this.

-Cognitive fusion is a process whereby people with anxiety react to their thoughts as if it really represents reality.
-For example, someone with anxiety may react to the thought, ‘everyone is judging me’ or ‘the plane is going to crash’ as if this were an actual fact.
-In this way, anxious people respond to the minds mental construction as if something dangerous was happening.
-Language is dictating both an anxious persons emotions, physicals reactions and behaviors.
-Cognitive defusion helps anxious people to detach from the language of their thoughts, so they can choose behavior based on what's in their best interest, not based on what their anxiety language is dictating.
-When you practice cognitive defusion you are less likely to be hooked in the anxiety cycle.
+Cognitive fusion is a process whereby people with anxiety react to their thoughts as if they really represent reality.
+For example, someone with anxiety may respond to the idea, ‘Everyone is judging me’ or ‘The plane is going to crash’ as if this were an actual fact.
+In this way, anxious people respond to the mind's mental construction as if something dangerous is happening.
+Language dictates an anxious person's emotions, physical reactions, and behaviors.
+Cognitive defusion helps anxious people to detach from the language of their thoughts so they can choose behavior based on what's in their best interest, not based on what their anxiety language is dictating.
+When you practice cognitive defusion, you are less likely to be hooked in the anxiety cycle.

-Cognitive Defusion helps anxious ( and depressed ) people learn how to disengage from thoughts feelings and emotions that are holding them back from the life they want to live.
+Cognitive Defusion helps anxious ( and depressed ) people learn how to disengage from thoughts, feelings, and emotions that are holding them back from the life they want to live.
 The great thing about cognitive defusion is that it works immediately to decrease anxiety.
 It's usually one of the first things I teach my clients when they enter therapy.
-Although its a core process in Acceptance and Commitment therapy, and many people teach and talk about it, I learned this from Russ Harris, and mostly everything on this page is stolen from his workshop ACT MADE SIMPLE that I took in 2015 and his teachings.
+Although it's a core process in Acceptance and Commitment Therapy ( ACT), and many people teach and talk about it, I learned this from Russ Harris, and mostly everything on this page is stolen from his workshop ACT MADE SIMPLE that I took in 2015 and his teachings.
 Check out his website here

 The main goal of cognitive defusion is to CREATE SEPARATION.
 The more separated you are from your anxious experience, the less likely you will be to make bad choices based on your anxiety, and let it influence your life.
 Cognitive defusion helps you to step back from your experience and notice your :